Sulam for Strategic Planners

 Q: Who needs to be at the SSP training sessions?

-Your rabbi and at least one chair must commit to attend the training sessions in order to be selected in the pilot cohort.
+Your rabbi and at least one chair must commit to attend the training sessions in order to be selected in the Action Community cohort.
 We welcome you to send a team of up to 4 people.

 Q: What are the desired outcomes of SSP?